 - How well you match with the available kidney

-- Your blood group and if you are sensitized with high antibody levels (from prior failed transplants, blood transfusions, and/or pregnancies)
+- Your blood group and if you are “sensitized” with high antibody levels, which makes matching more difficult (from prior failed transplants, blood transfusions, and/or pregnancies – see below)

-- How many donors are available in your local area
+- How many donors are available in your area

 Why do some patients wait longer than others for a transplant?

-- ABO (blood type).
+1. Blood type (ABO).
 Blood type O has the longest wait.
-This is because blood type O donors can donate to other blood groups, but a patient with blood type O can only receive an organ from a donor with blood type O. Also, it has been found that those with blood type B tend to have longer wait times as well.
+This is because a patient with blood type O can only receive an organ from a donor with blood type O. Those with blood type B tend to have longer wait times as well.

 How do I know my status on the transplant waitlist?

-UNOS will not confirm your placement or your status on the waitlist, but your transplant center must inform you when you are placed on the waitlist, and you should be able to confirm with them that you are active on the list.
+Your transplant center must inform you when you are placed on the waitlist, and you can confirm with them that you are “active” on the list, meaning a kidney can be offered to you.
 Your transplant team will call you and will need you to respond quickly if there is an organ available for you.
 Each transplant center has different procedures.
 You should discuss this with your team so you have a plan in place for when a kidney is available to you.